Skip to Content

 The switchback trail is on dirt and rock

 During the climb, I often stopped to admire the views of the crater floor behind me.
-The size of this crater is quite spectacular, and the scenery of the surrounding area is quite picturesque.
+The size of this iconic crater is quite spectacular, and the scenery of the surrounding area is quite picturesque.

 Diamond Head Tunnel